-Norfolk Open Studios May/June 2020 in it’s normal format had to be cancelled due to the current health-crisis.
-However, we were delighted that we were still able to celebrate our amazing artists by Norfolk Open Studios going online.
+Norfolk Open Studios was cancelled this year, to protect the safety of artists and visitors during the Covid-19 pandemic.
+However, we were delighted that we were still able to celebrate some of our amazing artists by Norfolk Open Studios going online.

 Norfolk Open Studios